 Even though genetics are a common reason for male hair loss, these genetic factors can come from either or both biological parents, not just the mother.
 That is a big myth about male hair loss: the genes are passed down from only the mother’s side.

-Shedding Hair is Normal
+Shedding Hair Is Normal

 The natural hair growth cycle includes shedding 50 to 100 strands of hair a day.
-Natural Hair Growth Cycle:

 1. Growth (Anagen)